 Why Do People Use UK Courts For International Divorce?

 English divorce courts are usually in high demand from individuals based overseas.
 For British expats, there is the attraction of a familiar legal system and language.
 And although Family Courts in general face pressure, divorcing in England and Wales can, depending on the circumstances of your case, still be relatively efficient.
-Brookman are aware of the administrative pressures on a day-to-day basis and constantly seek the most efficient paths to a solution.
+Brookman is aware of the administrative pressures on a day-to-day basis and constantly seek the most efficient paths to a solution.

 Or call us: +44 (0)20 7430 8470